Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

-Our reduction is accomplished by a surprisingly fast and simple algorithm (which builds on and connects the approaches of \citealt{abe1999associative,agarwal2014taming,foster2020beyond}) and proving strong theoretical guarantees for this algorithm.
-For a general finite function class $\cF$, our algorithm achieves the optimal ${O}(\sqrt{KT\log|\cF|})$ regret with only $O(\log T)$ calls to an offline least-squares regression oracle over $T$ rounds.
+Our reduction is accomplished by providing a surprisingly fast and simple algorithm (which builds on and connects the approaches of \citealt{abe1999associative,agarwal2014taming,foster2020beyond}) and proving strong theoretical guarantees for this algorithm.
+For a general finite function class $\cF$, our algorithm achieves the optimal $\widetilde{O}(\sqrt{KT\log|\cF|})$ regret with only $O(\log T)$ calls to an offline least squares regression oracle over $T$ rounds.
 The number of oracle calls can be further reduced to $O(\log\log T)$ if $T$ is known.
-Notably, this can be understood as a ``triply exponential'' speedup over previous work: (1) compared with the previously known regret-optimal algorithm \cite{agarwal2012contextual} for this setting, which requires enumerating over $\cF$ at each round, our algorithm accesses the function class only through a least-squares regression oracle, thus typically avoids an exponential cost at each round; (2) compared with the classification-oracle-based algorithm of \cite{agarwal2014taming} which requires $\widetilde{O}(\sqrt{KT/\log|\cF|})$ calls to a computationally expensive classification oracle, our algorithm requires only $O(\log T)$ calls to a simple regression oracle, which implies an exponential improvement (in the number of oracle calls) over existing provably optimal oracle-efficient algorithms, even when we ignore the difference between regression and classification oracles; (3) when the number of rounds $T$ is known in advance, our algorithm can further reduce the number of oracle calls to $O(\log\log T)$, which is an exponential speedup by itself.
+Notably, this can be understood as a ``triply exponential'' improvement over previous work: (i) compared with the previously known regret-optimal algorithm of \cite{agarwal2012contextual} for this setting, which requires enumerating over $\cF$ at each round, our algorithm accesses the function class only through a least squares regression oracle, thus typically avoids an exponential computational cost at each round; (ii) compared with the classification-oracle-based algorithm of \cite{agarwal2014taming} which requires $\widetilde{O}(\sqrt{KT/\log|\cF|})$ calls to a computationally expensive classification oracle, our algorithm requires only $O(\log T)$ calls to a simple regression oracle, which implies an exponential improvement (in the number of oracle calls) over existing provably optimal oracle-efficient algorithms, even when we ignore the difference between regression and classification oracles; (iii) when the number of rounds $T$ is known in advance, our algorithm can further reduce the number of oracle calls to $O(\log\log T)$, which is an exponential improvement by itself.
 Our algorithm is thus highly practical; see Table \ref{tab} for a detailed comparison with existing work.